Taskcluster Mach commands¶

 update back to the current revision, generate the taskgraph again and produce a

-apply to both graphs so can therefore be used in conjunction with --diff
+apply to both graphs so can therefore be used in conjunction with --diff.

 For example: